mbaumer/us_hep_funding/docs/_states/IN.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  1  Office of Science contracts, totalling  $-251,255.71 Who have these contracts gone to?
+In the past 5 years, this state has received:
+1 Office of Science contracts, totalling $-251,255.71

                                  Amount ($)
 vendorname          fiscal_year
 GENERAL MOTORS CORP 2014         -251255.71
 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  386  NSF MPS grants, totalling  $76,171,980.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+386 NSF MPS grants, totalling $76,171,980.00

                                             Amount ($)
 Institution
 UNIVERSITY OF NOTRE DAME DU LAC               32266801